jecaro/diverk/README.md

 Note that the app uses the GitHub API and is thus subject to rate limiting.
 Without a token, the rate limit is 60 requests per hour.
 It roughly corresponds to 60 pages per hour.
 It should be enough for quickly looking up something.
-But for a more intensive use, we recommend using a token.
+But for more intensive use, we recommend using a token.

 Using a token increases the rate limit to 5,000 requests per hour.
 More information about rate limits is available in the [GitHub